 Yet the lambent light of simplicity did shine at the 5th Lipodystrophy Workshop, yielding easy-to-grasp conclusions and sometimes sturdy advice that can be applied today -- because none of it depends on understanding arcane metabolic mechanisms.
 More than a half-dozen simple-sounding 5th Lipodystrophy Workshop studies belong to this genre, most of which this article will consider in its concluding section.
 But for those averse to delayed gratification, here are the half-dozen clinical nuggets:

-Down in the right hand corner of Jacqueline Capeau's "hypothetical scheme" of antiretroviral side effects (Figure 1) sits insulin resistance -- the slow meltdown of insulin's regulatory effect on glucose.
+Figure 1) sits insulin resistance -- the slow meltdown of insulin's regulatory effect on glucose.
 Back upstream, far above the bends and turns of apoptosis and mitochondrial dysfunction, lie the twin fonts of all these misfortunes, PIs and NRTIs.